1,000+ Opportunities

 6 Million in Green Bond Awards to Help Communities Protect Open Space (Published on Thursday, May 09, 2024)

-Based on current listing details, eligibility includes: Municipalities and nonprofit organizations in Rhode Island.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities and nonprofit organizations in Rhode Island.
+Confirm the full requirements in the official notice before applying.